Job Flow Index

 Jobs and placements created

-The total number of jobs created increased by 16% in March, and the total number of placements made increased by 24%.
+The total number of jobs created increased by 2% in May, while total placements decreased by 2%.

 Permanent

-The number of permanent jobs created in March increased by 8% and total number of placements increased by 11%.
+The number of permanent jobs created increased by 1% in May, while permanent placements decreased by 12%.

 Temp & Contract